Earache

 • Is under 6 months of age and has otitis media (a middle ear infection)

-• Is between 6 months and 2 years of age with infection in both ears, or with associated symptoms such as altered sleep, fever and overwhelming misery
+• Is between 6 months and 2 years of age with infection in both ears, fever and overwhelming misery

 • Has pus draining from their ear

-• Has a serious health condition that makes them more vulnerable to serious infection
+• Has a serious health condition that makes them more likely to get a serious infection

 If your child has any features of severe infection (amber or red features above), they will need to be urgently assessed by a healthcare professional